Generation and analysis of lamplighter programs: Introduction

-We can combine these primitive instructions to create more complex ones.
-For example, \([t]\) sets the current bit to 0, \([t]t\) sets it to 1, and \([]t[]\) loops forever. \(t[tEt]t\) repeats \(E\) while the current bit is 0, inverting the loop condition.
+More complex instructions can be created by combining these.
+For example, \([t]\) sets the current bit to 0, \([t]t\) sets it to 1, and \([]t[]\) loops forever unconditionally. \(t[tEt]t\) repeats \(E\) while the current bit is 0, inverting the loop condition.
 The state of the current bit is preserved because either \(t\) preceding a check for the loop condition is immediately cancelled by a subsequent \(t\).